aandreev0/fsmh/chapters/1-basics/signal-control.md

 - 5V Logic: in and out
 - Interrupts
 - Digital-to-analog converters
+- Real-time data processing

-## Arduino as glue to talk with PC
+## Arduino as glue helping to talk with PC

 - Serial port communications